-- Preliminary treatment is done to protect downstream equipment from damage and to prevent nuisances such as blockages of pumps and pipes. - Screening of raw incoming waste water to remove non-biodegradable floating objects.
+- Preliminary treatment is done to protect downstream equipment from damage and to prevent nuisances such as blockages of pumps and pipes. - Screening of raw incoming wastewater to remove non-biodegradable floating objects.

-- 1. Process Controller changes from private clothes to Personal Protective Clothing (PPC) at beginning of shift. - 2.
+- 1. Process Controller changes from private clothes to Personal Protective Equipment (PPE) at beginning of shift. - 2.
 Process Controller collects the correct tools and equipment. - 3.
-Process Controller rakes the hand-raked screen with the specially designed rake that fits snugly between the bars to remove all the screening material. - 4.
-Screenings must be removed at least once every 30 minutes.
-This frequency will change depending on flow patterns.
-During storms or heavy rainfall it is advised that the screen is raked continuously because large volumes of water and solid matter infiltrate the waste water collection system. - 5.
-Process Controller put the screenings on the platform with draining holes to dry out. - 6.
-Process Controller sprinkles lime on the drying screenings to discourage flies. - 7.
-Process Controller disposes of the dried screenings in an excavated trench and covers the disposed screenings with at least 100mm thick soil. - 8.
-Screenings must be disposed and covered on a daily basis.
-The reason is to prevent odors, rodents, flies and prevent the dried screenings being blown all over the area. - 9.
-Screenings can either be buried or burned (incineration usually smokeless) if the smoke poses no health or nuisance problem to surrounding areas. - 10.
-When the trench is full, the process controller covers the trench with at least 300mm of soil. - 11.
-Process Controller is responsible for the general upkeep around the inlet works. - 12.
-Any foreign substance or liquid entering the inlet works must be reported immediately to the supervisor e.g. blood, oil, grease, fat, colored liquid, sour beer etc. These substances could have a very detrimental effect on the WWTW and it can take up to 3 months for a WWTW to recover.
+Process controller rakes the hand-rakes screen with the specially designed rake and fits snugly between the bars to remove all the screenings material. - 4.
+Screenings must be removed at least once every 30 mins.
+The frequency will change depending on flow patterns.
+During the storms or heavy rainfall it is advised that the screen is raked continuously because large volumes of water and solid alter infiltrate the wastewater collection system. - 5.
+Process Controller put the screenings non the platform with draining holes to dry out.
+The platform must be impermeable with a channel for the water to drain back into the works.
+The Process Controller to take care to not contaminate the environment.
+Screenings not to dry out on bare soil. - 6.
+Process controller to sprinkle lime on the drying screenings to discourage flies. - 7.
+Process controller to collect screenings in such a way to not contaminate the environment and temporary dispose the screenings in a skip located on site. - 8.
+Location of the skip to be approved by the ECO/ person legally responsible for the operation and maintenance of the WWTP.
+Skip to be placed near inlet works for ease of disposal. - 9.
+Samples to be taken of the of batch of screenings and grit to be tested and classified at an accredited laboratory to determine disposal at suitable licensed facility. - 10.
+Sampling must be undertaken according to the methodology and written procedure/method statement as provided by the accredited laboratory that will be testing the samples that are taken.
+The laboratory may also provide operators to provide operators to take samples.
+Samples must be in accordance with SANSAS. - 11.
+Classification results must be made available to The Department of Environmental Affairs and Development Planning (DEADP) Directorate: Waste Management and Directorate Chemicals and Pollutions Management to confirm best method for disposal.

-Important:
+- 12. - 13.
+Classification results will guide the suitable method of disposal - 14.
+Screenings to be disposed of at an appropriate, licensed facility on a monthly basis (grit & screenings not to be stored for more than 90 days to qualify as temporary storage) - 15.
+Grit and screenings to be disposed of at an appropriate, licensed facility on a monthly basis (grit & screenings not to be stored for more than 90 days to qualify as temporary storage - 16.
+Process controller is responsible for the general upkeep around the inlet works. - 17.
+Any foreign substance or liquid entering the inlet works must be reported immediately to the supervisor e.g. blood, oil, grease, fat, coloured liquid, sour beer, etc., these substances could have a very detrimental effect on the WWTW, and it can take up to 3 months for a WWTP to recover. - 18.
+Testing of grit and screenings to be repeated annually for the first three years.